joekir/selinuxuser.land-3/blog/2018-04-15-labelling-bugs-when-using-aliases.md

 ---
-title: Bugs when with SELinux file system labelling when using aliases
+title: Bugs when with SE Linux file system labelling when using aliases
 slug: labelling-bugs-when-using-aliases
 authors: [joek]
 tags: [labelling, bug]